No Trump For President In 2020? His Name May Be Taken Off Maryland Ballots If Bill Passes About No Tax Returns

 However, the senator has noted that presidential candidates have released their tax returns without much issue until 15 months ago, when Trump refused to do so.
 Voters like to know who they are voting for prior to getting in the voting booth, Pinsky argued, and part of that getting to know a candidate involves viewing their income tax returns to ensure they line up with the principles being espoused on the campaign trail.

-Pinsky argued that while Trump may have prompted the need for such a bill, it wasn’t created to attack Trump but has become a method of requiring future candidates to release their tax returns.
-Maryland is the most recent state to mull over such a bill, with California and New Jersey passing bills akin to Maryland’s new bill, even though the bills were eventually vetoed in the former states.
+Pinsky argued that while Trump may have prompted the need for such a bill, it wasn’t created to attack the sitting president, but has become a method of requiring future candidates to release their tax returns.
+Maryland is the most recent state to mull over such a bill, with California and New Jersey passing bills akin to Maryland’s new bill, even though the bills were eventually vetoed in those states.

 If the Maryland bill passes, candidates vying to become president and vice president would be forced to reveal five years of their income taxes more than two months prior to the polls opening.
-If other, critical swing states in battlegrounds decide to pass similar bills – and they aren’t vetoed due to constitutional concerns – Trump could find his name left off the ballots of some states if he refuses to release his tax returns by the 2020 deadline.
+If other, critical swing states decide to pass similar bills — and they aren’t vetoed due to constitutional concerns — Trump could find his name left off the ballots of some states if he refuses to release his tax returns by the 2020 deadline.